kevcx2/shapeLM/README.md

 Parse and validate arbitrary LLM text into structured, typed data using JSON Schema.

-Every LLM provider implements structured output differently — incompatible schema subsets, silent quirks, size limits.
-Instead of chasing each provider's constraints, ShapeLM skips structured output APIs entirely: send your schema to any model as plain text, then parse and validate the response.
+Every LLM provider implements structured outputs differently.
+This introduces subtle differences like incompatible schema subsets, silent quirks, size limits, etc. Instead of chasing each provider's constraints, ShapeLM skips structured output APIs entirely: send your schema to any model as plain text, then parse and validate the response.

 One schema.
 Any model.
 Any calling convention.